Information Security Policy

 Users who access university systems and data via their workstations or other devices are responsible for exercising proper accountability and stewardship in protecting the confidential, sensitive, private, personal or institutional information they access or use in the conduct of their job responsibilities.

-In order to protect university data from inappropriate disclosure, all workstations or devices that store Restricted Information must encrypt the data in compliance with NIU data encryption guidelines.
+In order to protect university data from inappropriate disclosure, all workstations or devices that store Restricted Data must encrypt the data in compliance with NIU data encryption guidelines.

 User access to university systems and information resources will be governed by the type of workstation or device used as follows: